joshmfrankel/joshmfrankel.github.io/_posts/2018/2018-05-26-zero-downtime-migration-from-enum-to-single-table-inheritance.md

 beer.pour
 {% endhighlight %}

 <blockquote class="Info Info-right"><strong>Drunk ducks</strong><br> Because all future types of Beers inherit from the base class of beer, they all respond to the same interface of methods.
-This enables us to duck type or allow any type of Beer object to stand-in for another while avoiding type-checks.
+This enables us to write duck types or have any type of Beer object stand-in for another.
+This avoids the necessity of type-checks.
 Quack, quack.</blockquote>

 Additionally, single table inheritance allows us to call the model directly and ActiveRecord knows to properly build sql to query the specific type (see the raw sql below).